 Our focus on a broad range of energy technology products and solutions drives technological innovation, advanced engineering capabilities, and specialized manufacturing competencies.
-Research and development (R&D) has been a core competency for Generac since our inception, and today includes a staff of over 1,000 engineers working on numerous projects at various facilities around the world, including our technology centers located in Bedford, Massachusetts, Suzhou, China, and Mexico City, Mexico.
+Research and development (R&D) has been a core competency for Generac since our inception, and today includes a staff of approximately 1,000 engineers working on numerous projects at various facilities around the world, including our technology centers located in Waukesha, Wisconsin, Bedford, Massachusetts, Suzhou, China, and Mexico City, Mexico.
 These activities are focused on developing new technologies and product enhancements, as well as maintaining product competitiveness by reducing manufacturing costs, improving safety characteristics, reliability and performance while ensuring compliance with regulatory standards.
 We have significant experience using natural gas engines and have developed specific expertise with fuel systems and emissions technology.
 In the residential and light commercial markets, we have developed proprietary engines, cooling packages, controls, fuel systems and emissions systems.

-We have made several acquisitions over the last few years that significantly enhanced our R&D capabilities.
+We have made several acquisitions in recent years that significantly enhanced our R&D capabilities.
 This includes substantial technical resources in energy storage, monitoring and power conversion for residential applications, as well as in the C&I mobile energy storage space.
 These resources add proficiency in power electronics and battery management software, and we have also added considerable expertise in designing and prototyping energy efficiency products.
 We have significantly increased our software development capabilities across a variety of applications, including system-level controls, remote monitoring, and distributed energy resource management systems.
 By combining advanced software development with the expansion of our electrical engineering resources, we expect to accelerate our energy technology efforts.

-We also have engineering and product management resources focused on evaluating and developing alternative technologies that are emerging and could become commercially viable over the long term.
+We also have engineering and product management resources focused on evaluating and developing alternative technologies that are emerging and could become commercially viable over the long term such as fuel cells, a technology that we have also begun to explore commercially with certain equity investments and distribution agreements in 2022.
 As we continue to evaluate new technologies that are more decarbonized, digitized, and decentralized, we believe that our expertise in energy technology solutions provides us with the capability to develop new products and services that will allow continued diversification and differentiation in our end markets.